***CAMPAIGN RELAUNCHING FEBRUARY 2020***

 - We are utilizing various avenues to help each person to address their trauma in a way that resounds within them.
 We all heal differently, and since mental help is hard for survivors to grasp (given that we lose out on funding that can be contributed to therapy), we're bringing the healing to survivors all over the nation.
 Our resilience can restore this country if we help each other.
 WE'VE GOT THIS!!!

-- Along with the need to pass new laws that will actually help (instead of hinder) survivors, we believe that the antidote to rape culture is a combination of helping survivors heal and educating society.
+- Along with the need to pass new laws that will actually help (instead of restrict) survivors, we believe that the antidote to rape culture is a combination of helping survivors heal and educating society.
 We are doing both, as well as punctuating the day with an evening of performance art (singing, dancing, spoken word, comedy, etc.) as a form of creative release and celebration following a day of healing.
 We will be featuring artists within the entertainment industry and inviting local artists to audition to perform as well.

 - Rape culture thrives off of silence, shame, and fear.
 We are here to give voice to the voiceless in order to disengage those deterrents.
 Together, we are the antidote to rape culture.